 - Our process allows for flexibility in project scheduling.
 This is an important aspect of our proposal because it allows for projects to be phased in so as to address priority needs and budget realities.

 Step 3: Maintenance & Support

 The third step on the GSC process is ongoing maintenance and support.
-Through Building Operations Services (BOS), an ECS Indiana partnering strategy designed to give clients flexibility, we assess your facilities' actual workload, right size your maintenance staff for maximum efficiency and economy, and identify even more effective ways to meet your facilities’ needs.
+Through Building Operations Services (BOS), an ECS Midwest partnering strategy designed to give clients flexibility, we assess your facilities' actual workload, right size your maintenance staff for maximum efficiency and economy, and identify even more effective ways to meet your facilities’ needs.